quorten/macsehw/hardware/fpga/bbu/README.md

   much RAM is installed.

-  If only 64K RAM SIMMs are installed (which is an unsupported configuration), then RA7 is either A10 (row) or A9 (column).
+  If only 64K RAM SIMMs are installed (which is an unsupported configuration), then RA7 is either A9 (row) or A10 (column).
+Bus snooping must be used to copy RA8 over to RA7 on the column access strobe.
 If there are two rows of DRAM SIMMs, A17 is used to determine which one to use.
 It could be possible that one of the unused, unlabeled BBU pins controls this setting.
 With the minimum configuration of one row of DRAM SIMMs, this means you can configure a Macintosh SE with only 128K of RAM.
 Hilarious!

   If only 256K RAM SIMMs are installed, then RA7 is either A17 (row) or A9 (column).
 RA9 is not used.
 If there are two rows of DRAM